ArthurYidi/Houdini-External-Editor/README.md

 ![hotkey-bug](https://raw.githubusercontent.com/wiki/ArthurYidi/Houdini-External-Editor/images/hotkey-bug.png)

-<sup>[1] Houdini has a bug that disables hotkeys of the parameter menu when the
+<sup>[1] Houdini switches the context when inside a text input therefore disabling the hotkeys of the parameter menu.</sup>
-context is inside the snippet text editor.</sup>

 ### Troubleshooting
 - Go to `Edit > Configure External Editor` to edit your configuration.